Eight Forest Lane

 • Make the buttercream.
 Using a hand mixer or a stand mixer with the paddle attachment fitted, beat dairy-free spread for 1-2 minutes until creamy.
 Add in 3 cups of icing sugar and beat on medium until combined.
 As mixture thickens, add in vanilla and dairy-free milk.
 If frosting is too thin, add in an extra ½-1 cup of icing sugar until it reaches the right consistency.
 Add pinch of salt to taste if frosting is too sweet.

-• Tint the buttercream with a few drops of food colouring, I used 3 drops of Americolour Violet gel colouring.
-Place buttercream into a piping bag, I used a 2D tip, and pipe buttercream on cooled cupcakes.
-Top with sprinkles.
+• Tint the buttercream with a few drops of food colouring if desired otherwise place buttercream into a piping bag, I used a 2D tip, and pipe buttercream on cooled cupcakes.

 Notes